-- 2.1 You must: - a. keep service user information securely and subject to other provisions of this Code, treat it confidentially, including guarding it against accidental disclosure - b. share service user information with others only where and to the extent necessary to give safe and effective care or where disclosure is mandated by law - c. inform service users of the limits of confidentiality and the circumstances in which their information may be shared with others - d. obtain the consent of a service user before discussing confidential information with their family, carers, friends or other professionals involved in his/her care - e. always follow employer guidelines and relevant legislation when handling service user information - f. always follow best practice in relation to the use of service user information in clinical audit, quality assurance, education, training and research.
+(a) keep service user information securely and, subject to other provisions of this Code, treat it confidentially, including guarding it against accidental disclosure

+- (b) share service user information with others only where and to the extent necessary to give safe and effective care or where disclosure is mandated by law - (c) inform service users of the limits of confidentiality and the circumstances in which their information may be shared with others - (d) obtain the consent of a service user before discussing confidential information with their family, carers, friends or other professionals involved in his/her care - (e) always follow employer guidelines and relevant legislation when handling service user information - (f) always follow best practice in relation to the use of service user information in clinical audit, quality assurance, education, training and research.

-- 2.2 You should: - a. continue to treat service user information as confidential even after the death of the service user - b. be aware of the following circumstances in which disclosure of confidential information in the absence of consent may be appropriate, justifiable and/or required by law: - i. to prevent harm to the service user or a third party - ii. to prevent harm to the public at large - iii. to comply with a legal requirement. - c. inform the service user of the disclosure unless this would cause them serious harm or put the health, safety or welfare of a third party at risk - d. where you decide that disclosure is justified, you should ensure that the disclosure is made to an appropriate person or organisation, and that the extent of the disclosure is minimized to relevant information.
+- (a) continue to treat service user information as confidential even after the death of the service user - (b) be aware of the following circumstances in which disclosure of confidential information in the absence of consent may be appropriate, justifiable and/or required by law: - (i) to prevent harm to the service user or a third party - (ii) to prevent harm to the public at large - (iii) to comply with a legal requirement. - (c) inform the service user of the disclosure unless this would cause them serious harm or put the health, safety or welfare of a third party at risk - (d) Where you decide that disclosure is justified, you should ensure that the disclosure is made to an appropriate person, and that the extent of the disclosure is minimized.